rodber/blog/_posts/2020/2020-07-23-hello-chevere.md

 The Chevere application with routing, controller, cache, hooks and a bunch of static code is performing way faster than a bare `echo "Hello, World!"` and it is doing it with types and data structures everywhere.

-Application runners are _la zorra_, but the caveat is that code for it must address thread safety and many other considerations that we take from granted from the HTTP Web Server realm.
-Not a big deal, I've to change everything anyway and the performance improvement totally worth the effort.
+Application runners are awesome, but the caveat is that code for it must address thread safety and many other considerations that we take from granted from the shared-nothing architecture.
+Not a big deal (edit 2026, yeah right...), I've to change everything anyway and the performance improvement totally worth the effort.
 I'm a [one-man army or not](https://www.youtube.com/watch?t=63&v=ko1q9xy6PLk)?

-### 🧰 Tooling
+### Tooling

 Chevere is a collection of highly opinionated components that provide the basic tooling needed for the changes I require.
 Rather offering an application model or even over simplify things, it focus exclusively in the tools.